-- Utilize user feedback to identify the critical business processes to be tested.
+- Utilize user feedback to identify critical business processes.

-- Determine common issues or problems that negatively impact user experience.
+- Identify common issues or problems that negatively impact user experience.

-- Ensure a clean and error-free user experience for critical processes.
+- Plan testing with a focus on a clean user experience for critical processes.

-- Test common issues to ensure the product fully addresses user needs.
+- Plan testing that ensures the product fully addresses user needs.

 Benefits of Planning in STLC

-The project team should also understand and agree to the core testing priorities.
-By setting these priorities before testing begins and gaining team members’ agreement, you can eliminate problems before they happen.
+The project team should also understand the core testing priorities.
+By setting these priorities before testing begins and gaining team members’ agreement, you can eliminate problems before they occur.

-Test scripts should use the requirements determined in the planning phase.
-The feedback from the key business users provides a foundation for real-life, up-to-date use cases for scripts.
-Each script should be based on a business process or critical function in the product.
+Test scripts should use the requirements determined in the planning phase, as the feedback from key business users provides a foundation for real-life, up-to-date use cases.
+Each script should be based on a business process or critical product function.

-At the end of the implementation phase, you should have test scripts that cover all the core requirements of the project, each based on a real-life business process addressed in the product.
+At the end of the implementation phase, you should have test scripts that cover all the core requirements of the project, each based on a real-life business process.